Skip to main content

 Reauthorizing Expired or Disconnected Authorization

-Authorized access to your accounts becomes disconnected from time to time.
-These authorizations can expire for several reasons, including password changes, accounts getting locked, someone removing a setting, user access removal, lack of billing/payment at the source, or there is a limited lifespan of an access token.
+Authorizations can expire for several reasons, including password changes, accounts getting locked, someone removing a setting, user access removal, lack of billing/payment at the source, or there is a limited lifespan of an access token.

 While this can be frustrating, it's good to remember that this is normal behavior and is usually the result of a change to keep your account safe and secure by a source system.

-Simply proceed through the process again to reconnect our authorization.
+Proceed through the process again to reconnect our authorization.
 It is important to note that an authorization token is tightly bound to the original authorized user.

-If you are attempting to use a different account than what was originally used for the first authorization, this will be rejected by the source system when we attempt to reauthorize.
+Suppose you are attempting to use an account different from what was originally used for the first authorization.
+In that case, this will be rejected by the source system when we attempt to reauthorize it.

 For example, an Amazon Advertising identity was created with user 1@foo.com.

-If you attempt to reauthorize the account with user99@foo.com, Amazon, not Openbridge, will reject that request.
+If you attempt to reauthorize the account with user99@foo.com, Amazon, not Openbridge, may reject that request.
 They will see a mismatch between the original user authorization and a reauthorization attempt.

 Removing Remote Identities